IABTechLab/uid2docs/docs/sdks/client-side-identity.md

 #### Provide an Identity by Setting a First-Party Cookie

-If you store a first-party cookie, as described in the [storage format section](#uid2-storage-format), and the value is newer than the value available in local storage, the SDK loads the value in the cookie.
+If you store a first-party cookie, as described in the [storage format section](#uid2-storage-format), and the value is newer than the value available in local storage, the SDK loads the value from the cookie.
 If you have set the `useCookie` init option to `true`, it always loads this value, and does not check local storage.
 You can control several other things about the cookie using [init parameters](#init-parameters).

 #### Provide an Identity in the Call to `init`